 Patients must be treated by an ophthalmologist or in consultation with an ophthalmologist to be eligible for PBS subsidised treatment with these medications.

 Apply for initial authority approval to prescribe PBS subsidised aflibercept, dexamethasone and ranibizumab to treat retinal vein occlusion with macular oedema in writing and either:

 - upload through Health Professional Online Services (HPOS), or

 - post to the PBS Complex Drugs Programs.

-All applications must include a completed:
+All applications must include the completed:

-- authority prescription form, and
+- authority prescription form or forms